jflex-de/jflex/tex/lex-specs.md

     expressions.
 JFlex always recognises both styles of platform dependent line terminators.

--   <span>**`%yyeof`**</span>
+-   `%yyeof`

     This JLex option is obsolete in JFlex but still recognised as valid directive.
 In JLex it declares a public member constant `YYEOF`.
     JFlex declares it in any case.

 ### State declarations {#StateDecl}

 State declarations have the following form:

-`%s[tate] state identifier [, state identifier, ... ]` for inclusive or\
+`%s[tate] "state identifier" [, "state identifier", ... ]` for inclusive or\
-`%x[state] state identifier [, state identifier, ... ]` for exclusive
+`%x[state] "state identifier" [, "state identifier", ... ]` for exclusive states
-states

-There may be more than one line of state declarations, each starting with `%state` or `%xstate` (the first character is sufficient, `%s` and `%x` works, too).
+There may be more than one line of state declarations, each starting with `%state` or `%xstate`.
 State identifiers are letters followed by a sequence of letters, digits or underscores.
 State identifiers can be separated by white-space or comma.

 The sequence

-`%state STATE1`\
+    %state STATE1
-`%xstate STATE3, XYZ, STATE_10`\
+    %xstate STATE3, XYZ, STATE_10
-`%state ABC STATE5`
+    %state ABC STATE5

-declares the set of identifiers
-`STATE1, STATE3, XYZ, STATE_10, ABC, STATE5` as lexical states,
+declares the set of identifiers `STATE1, STATE3, XYZ, STATE_10, ABC, STATE5`
-`STATE1`, `ABC`, `STATE5` as inclusive, and `STATE3`, `XYZ`, `STATE_10`
-as exclusive.
-See also section [HowMatched] on the way lexical states influence how the input is matched.
+as lexical states, `STATE1`, `ABC`, `STATE5` as inclusive, and `STATE3`, `XYZ`, `STATE_10` as exclusive.
+See also [How the Input is Matched](#HowMatched) on the way lexical states influence how the input is matched.

 ### Macro definitions {#MacroDefs}

 A macro definition has the form

-`macroidentifier = regular expression`
+    macroidentifier = regular expression

-That means, a macro definition is a macro identifier (letter followed by a sequence of letters, digits or underscores), that can later be used to reference the macro, followed by optional white-space, followed by an “`=`”, followed by optional white-space, followed by a regular expression (see section [LexRules] <span>[*lexical rules*](#LexRules)</span> for more information about regular expressions).
+That means, a macro definition is a macro identifier (letter followed by a sequence of letters, digits or underscores), that can later be used to reference the macro, followed by optional white-space, followed by an `=`, followed by optional white-space, followed by a regular expression (see [Lexical Rules](#LexRules) for more information about the regular expression syntax).

-The regular expression on the right hand side must be well formed and must not contain the `^`, `/` or `$` operators. **Differently to JLex, macros are not just pieces of text that are expanded by copying** - they are parsed and must be well formed.
+The regular expression on the right hand side must be well formed and must not contain the `^`, `/` or `$` operators. *Differently to JLex, macros are not just pieces of text that are expanded by copying* - they are parsed and must be well formed.

 **This is a feature.** It eliminates some very hard to find bugs in lexical specifications (such like not having parentheses around more complicated macros - which is not necessary with JFlex).
-See section [Porting] <span>[*Porting from JLex*](#Porting)</span> for more details on the problems of JLex style macros.
+See [Porting from JLex](#Porting) for more details on the problems of JLex style macros.

-Since it is allowed to have macro usages in macro definitions, it is possible to use a grammar like notation to specify the desired lexical structure.
-Macros however remain just abbreviations of the regular expressions they represent.
-They are not non terminals of a grammar and cannot be used recursively in any way.
+Since it is allowed to have macro usages in macro definitions, it is possible to use a grammar-like notation to specify the desired lexical structure.
+However, macros remain just abbreviations of the regular expressions they represent.
+They are not non-terminals of a grammar and cannot be used recursively.
 JFlex detects cycles in macro definitions and reports them at generation time.
-JFlex also warns you about macros that have been defined but never used in the “lexical rules” section of the specification.
+JFlex also warns you about macros that have been defined but never used in the _lexical rules_ section of the specification.

 Lexical rules {#LexRules}
 -------------

-The “lexical rules” section of a JFlex specification contains a set of regular expressions and actions (Java code) that are executed when the scanner matches the associated regular expression.
+The _lexical rules_ section of a JFlex specification contains a set of regular expressions and actions (Java code) that are executed when the scanner matches the associated regular expression.